 But there are also a wealth of other “quiet” factors that can take a toll on the health of law enforcement officers, such as stress, poor nutrition, no exercise, post-traumatic stress, and depression.
 In fact, just this year, lawmakers in Colorado have included PTSD as a valid cause for filing workers’ compensation.

-- Don’t ignore any injury, no matter how insignificant it might seem.
+- Do not ignore any injury, no matter how insignificant it might seem.
 The slight strain or sprain can not only balloon into something much more serious, but it can prevent law enforcement officers from performing the most basic of duties.
 An aching joint can keep you from running.
 A pulled muscle can prevent you from climbing a fence while in pursuit.
 A strained wrist can hamper your ability to pull a weapon on a suspect, putting your life in danger.

 - Understand the laws pertaining to Colorado Workers’ Compensation.